An implicit large-eddy simulation perspective on the flow over periodic hills: Periodic hills case

 \subsection{Geometry}

-For the past couples of decades, many experimental and computational studies have been completed over the same generalised geometry, which was first introduced by Mellen et al. \cite{Mellen2000} (for more information on this, a history of the periodic hills case is well surmised by Rapp and Manhart \cite{Manhart2011} and more recently by Wang et al. \cite{Wang2021}).
-The geometry used minimises issues and additional complexity in the flow, as well as ensuring that computational models can be executed at a reasonable cost.
-This means that there are now many studies, both experimental and computational, which can be used as benchmarks for the periodic hills case and confirm that the case has a well-defined configuration \cite{Frohlich2005, Rapp2009, Breuer2009, Gloerfelt2015}.
-Since the majority of cases use the same geometry, it was also logical for our case to use this geometry, allowing comparison of the simulation with benchmark data.
+For a couple of decades, many experimental and computational studies have been completed over the same generalised geometry, which was first introduced by \cite{Mellen2000} (for more information on this, a history of the periodic hills case is well surmised by \cite{Manhart2011} and more recently by \cite{Wang2021}).
+The initial geometry was improved over the years to ensure that the periodic hills case could be used as a benchmark for wall modeling, subgrid-scale modeling and grid parameters \citep{Breuer2009}.
+For example, the distance between the hills was increased to have a larger reattachment zone and the side walls were eliminated to remove the spanwise effects on the flow.
+This means that there are now many studies, both experimental and computational, which can be used as benchmarks for the periodic hills case and confirm that the case has a well-defined configuration \citep{Frohlich2005, Rapp2009, Breuer2009, Gloerfelt2015}.
+Since the majority of cases use the same geometry, it was also logical for our case to use this geometry (see Fig.~\ref{fig:geometry}), allowing comparison of the simulation with both experimental and simulation data.

-The shape of the hills are described using 6 polynomials, each defined for a sub-domain of the $x$ domain \cite{ercoftac2017} (the polynomials can be found in \ref{app:polynomials}).
-The top of the first hill is located at $x/h = 0$ with an elevation of $y(x) = h$. $y(x)$ reaches a minimal value of 0 at $x/h = 1.929$.
-The geometry is then flat in the range $x \in [1.929; 7.071]$, with the geometry mirrored at $x/h = 4.5$ (meaning the second hill has a windward face equal and opposite to the leeward face of the first hill).
+The shape of the hills are described using 6 polynomials, each defined for a sub-domain of the $x$ domain \citep{ercoftac2017} (the polynomials can be found in Appendix \ref{app:polynomials}).
+The top of the first hill is located at $x/h = 0$ with an elevation of $y(x) = h$; $y(x)$ reaches a minimal value of 0 at $x/h = 1.929$.
+The geometry is flat in the range $x \in [1.929; 7.071]$, with the geometry mirrored at $x/h = 4.5$ (meaning the second hill has a windward face equal and opposite to the leeward face of the first hill).
 The gap between hills is sufficiently sized to allow the flow to reattach between hills and give some distance for recovery of the boundary layer after reattachment.
 Therefore, the presence of the second hill does not affect the point of reattachment.

-The height and width of the channel are specified so to reduce the computational power and memory required and allow sufficient resolution in both directions.
-The spanwise domain of $L_z = 4.5h$ allows the side wall effects to be ignored and the spanwise fluctuations to be completely resolved excluding the largest eddies \cite{Mellen2000, Frohlich2005, Rapp2009}.
-Flow characteristics which are half a channel width apart are uncorrelated.
+The height and width of the channel are specified as to reduce the computational power and memory required and allow sufficient resolution in both directions.
+The spanwise domain of $L_z = 4.5h$ allows the side wall effects to be ignored and the spanwise fluctuations to be completely resolved excluding the largest eddies \citep{Mellen2000, Frohlich2005, Rapp2009}.
+Flow characteristics which are half a channel width apart are uncorrelated \citep{Wang2021}.